PAY RANGE: 15

 Or any equivalent combination of training and experience determined to be acceptable by the Office of Human Resources which has included the Specific Experience as specified above.

-NOTE: Successful completion of one year of engineering, surveying, industrial or mechanical drafting training at an accredited college, university, vocational or technical institute may be substituted for the General Experience requirement.
+NOTE 1: Successful completion of one year of construction technology, engineering, surveying, industrial, architectural or mechanical drafting training at an accredited college, university, vocational or technical institute may be substituted for the General Experience requirement.

-NOTE: Possession of the Construction Management Certificate issued by the City of Philadelphia demonstrating successful completion of the Street’s Department 10-course Construction Management Certificate Program may be substituted for the general experience for the Surveying Specialty only.
+NOTE 2: Possession of the Construction Management Certificate issued by the City of Philadelphia demonstrating successful completion of the Street’s Department 10-course Construction Management Certificate Program may be substituted for the General Experience.

 PHYSICAL AND MEDICAL REQUIREMENTS